-Yeah, that can be an issue, but we’ll get to that in a moment.
+Yeah, that can be an issue, and we’ll address that in a moment.
 The point here is that including your content in the recommendations section is a native advertising format, in fact, it’s a dominant native ad format.

-Paid content published in the style and format of an editorial piece on a publishers website is considered branded content.
+Paid content that is published in the style and format of an editorial piece on a publisher's website is considered branded content.

-The common example is the basic advertorial, which looks and reads like a newspaper or magazine article, except for it being sponsored.
-You can find this format in both print and online.
+The common example is the basic advertorial, which looks and reads like a newspaper or magazine article.
+These are clearly marked as being sponsored and you can find this format in both print and online.

 What about paid search?

-You might ask, well what about paid search, isn’t that native advertising too?
+You might be wondering about paid search; isn’t that native advertising too?

 Paid search looks and feels like the organic search results, yet it’s an ad, and from that perspective, it certainly seems like native advertising.
 However, the industry looks at search as a separate category of ads and not as part of native advertising.